DanielEduardoTovias/DanielEduardoTovias/README.md

 </p>
 <p align="center">
   <em>
-    I am Daniel Eduardo Tovias Alanís, a QA professional with three years of experience in manual and automated testing, including API validation.
+    I am Daniel Eduardo Tovias Alanis, a QA professional with three years of experience in manual and automated testing, including API validation.

 Throughout my professional journey, I have worked in agile environments such as consulting and freelance projects.
 At Consulting, I was part of the automation testing team using tools like Appium, Selenium, Java, and Perfecto (low code), with a focus on mobile and Salesforce platforms.
 I have also developed and maintained web test frameworks using TestNG and Selenium during guided and freelance projects.